Timișoara: Water transport

-Alternative transport
+Cycling and micromobility

 Timișoara has the most developed integrated cycling system in Romania.
 Cyclists have access to more than 100 km of bike lanes, including 37 km outside the city via the Bega Canal cycle path, which connects Romania with Serbia, providing a direct connection to the European network of cycling routes – EuroVelo.
 Timișoara is the first city in Romania with a public bike-sharing system, VeloTM, inaugurated in 2015.
 The system has 440 bicycles in the 25 stations in the city and, depending on the season, is accessed by 1,000–1,500 people daily.

-In 2019 Timișoara introduced public transport with electric scooters.
+In 2019, Timișoara introduced public transport with electric scooters.

 Architecture

 Timișoara has the largest architectural ensemble of historic buildings in Romania (around 14,500), consisting of the urban patrimony of the neighborhoods of Cetate, Fabric, Iosefin and Elisabetin.
 Most of these buildings are part of the imperial heritage, a period of economic prosperity that left its mark on the city.
 The architectural diversity, represented by baroque, historicism, neoclassicism, Art Nouveau and Wiener Secession, earned Timișoara the nickname "Little Vienna".
 The oldest building in Timișoara is Huniade Castle, which today houses the Museum of Banat.
 Destroyed during the siege of 1849, the castle was later rebuilt, but still retains elements of the former castle built by John Hunyadi between 1443 and 1447, but also elements from the period of Charles I of Hungary.

 Timișoara is a city with a polynuclear urban structure.
 The current urban structure, the result of historical evolution, is relatively clear: in the middle of the urban agglomeration is the historic center (Cetate neighborhood) around which the other neighborhoods revolve.
 Due to their independent development, they have distinct features both functionally and architecturally.
 The center of today's Timișoara is the "successor" of the Austrian military fortress built mostly between 1732 and 1761.
 Today, only a few parts of the old city wall remain standing, namely the Theresia Bastion in the east and a few others which are located on the western limit of the old city wall.
 These were later listed as part of the architectural heritage of Timișoara.

+Timișoara is regarded as a city with strong potential for densification, thanks to its numerous vacant lots and buildable areas located right in the city center—an advantage that other cities of similar size in the country lack.
+As a result, the city experienced few major demolitions during the communist era and has largely retained its original radial-concentric urban structure.